 – Send Notification to Manager.
 Use this option to send a notification to the manager when the request is in Pending status, to inform the manager that the user has not accepted the request yet.
 The notification will be sent only if the Admin asks to check your team notification is active in the LMS.
 Please refer to this article for further information on how to activate and manage notifications.

 – Remove Association.
 Use this option to permanently remove an association from the list.
 This option is available for all types of status.
 Please refer to the following section of this article for further information.

 If you want to complete the same action for multiple users, select them by checking the checkbox next to the usernames in the list, press Choose Action in the bottom right corner of the page, then select the desired option from the dropdown menu.
 The options listed here are the same as the ones available when managing single associations.

 Please note: Some options may not be available , depending on the status of the selected requests.
 Docebo suggests selecting requests with the same status to take advantage of the same options described for requests managed individually.

 Additionally, you can export the list in CSV format.
 When exporting users, a slideout panel will open.
-Select the field separator, then flag whether you want to include the columns names in the first row of the file.
-Below, flag which user user fields you want to include in the file.
+Select the field separator, then flag whether you want to include the names of the columns in the first row of the file.
+Below, flag which user fields you want to include in the file.
 Please note that the username field is always included in the list.
 When ready, press Confirm.
 A download of your file will automatically begin.